derickschaefer/static-cache-wrangler/readme.txt

 == Screenshots ==

-1. Card-based dashboard showing generation status and stats.
+1. Card-based dashboard showing generation status and stats
-2. Directory and asset overview.
+2. Admin bar actions and stats
-3. Background asset queue with progress indicator.
+3. Background asset queue with progress indicator
-4. WP-CLI commands in action.
+4. Paused status with ability to resume

 ---